-An employee hours invoice is used by part-time and full-time employees to track the number of hours they worked and to request payment for said hours.
-Use this invoice if you are a nonexempt employee that needs to track and bill weekly wage fluctuations, overtime pay, and hourly wages.
+An employee hours invoice is a billing document used by part-time and full-time employees to track the number of hours they worked and request payment for those hours.
+This invoice is often used by a non-exempt employee who needs to track and bill weekly wage fluctuations, overtime pay, and hourly wages.

 Table of Contents

 - How to Create an Employee Hours Invoice

 - What to Include on an Employee Hours Invoice

 The employee hours invoice is used to calculate the employee’s pay for a given pay period.
 This type of invoice is typically used by businesses that pay their employees on an hourly basis.
 The invoice should include the employee’s hourly rate as well as hours worked that are considered overtime or double time and, if applicable, the holiday, vacation, bereavement, and sick leave to which the employee is entitled.